cosmos/cosmos-sdk/docs/architecture/adr-055-orm.md

 The ORM makes optimizations around storage space by not repeating values in the primary key in the key value when storing primary key records.
 For example, if the object `{"a":0,"b":1}` has the primary key `a`, it will be stored in the key value store as `Key: '0', Value: {"b":1}` (with more efficient protobuf binary encoding).
-Also the generated code from https://github.com/cosmos/cosmos-proto does optimizations around the `google.golang.org/protobuf/reflect/protoreflect` API to improve performance.
+Also, the generated code from https://github.com/cosmos/cosmos-proto does optimizations around the `google.golang.org/protobuf/reflect/protoreflect` API to improve performance.

-A code generator is include with the ORM which creates type safe wrappers around the ORM's dynamic `Table` implementation and is the recommended way for modules to use the ORM.
+A code generator is included with the ORM which creates type safe wrappers around the ORM's dynamic `Table` implementation and is the recommended way for modules to use the ORM.

 ## Consequences